Skip to content

 The house loomed in the fog, taller than August remembered.

-He had been to Hillridge Manor once before, years ago.
-Back then, the old Victorian had already been in disrepair but it always seemed to hold its bones together, its walls intact, its foundation firm.
-It was a house with a storied history, a place that outlived generations.
-But now, it was something else entirely—its structure warped, its presence foreboding, like the land itself had been trying to reject it.
-All within the past month.
+He had been to Penridge Manor once before, years ago.
+Back then, the old Victorian had already been in disrepair, but it always seemed to hold its bones together.
+It was a house with a storied history, the type of place that outlived generations.
+But now, it was something else entirely—its structure warped, its foundation beginning to show the signs of impending failure.
+Its condition had worsened dramatically within the past month, with no obvious cause, as if the land itself were rejecting it.
+August was surprised it hadn’t collapsed.

-As August stood on the front walk, staring up at its exterior, he thought about the last time he had faced what had long ago taken up residence inside.
+As he stood on the front walk, staring up at its exterior, August thought about the last time he had faced what had long ago taken up residence inside.

 Behind him, Christian parked the truck and stepped out.
 He hadn’t said much on the drive over, and even now, he stood stiffly beside his father, eyes locked on the house with an unreadable expression.